opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## distribution-repository

-Defines the repository from where the OpenSearch distribution should be downloaded.
+Defines the repository from which the OpenSearch distribution should be downloaded.
 Default is `release`.

 ## provision-config-instance

 Defines the `--provision-config-instance` to use.
-You can view possible configuration instances using the command `opensearch-benchmark list provision-config-instances`.
+You can view possible configuration instances by using the command `opensearch-benchmark list provision-config-instances`.

 ## provision-config-instance-params